 The New York City Fire Department had lost seven hundred and seventy-eight men from its founding in 1865 until September 10, 2001.

-Seventy-eight people were originally diagnosed with the Skid Row strain—of those, 60 were homeless.
+seventy-eight people were originally diagnosed with the Skid Row strain—of those, 60 were homeless.

-Seventy-eight percent of Americans are dissatisfied with the way they are currently being governed, according to Gallup.Not Too Late for Americans Elect to Win 2012 Presidential Election | Doug Schoen | February 14, 2012 | THE DAILY BEAST
+seventy-eight percent of Americans are dissatisfied with the way they are currently being governed, according to Gallup.Not Too Late for Americans Elect to Win 2012 Presidential Election | Doug Schoen | February 14, 2012 | THE DAILY BEAST

-Seventy-eight percent of U.S. families now report buying organic food, up from 73 percent in 2009.
+seventy-eight percent of U.S. families now report buying organic food, up from 73 percent in 2009.

 The second reading of the bill was carried by three hundred and seventeen to seventy-eight.

 On a division the clause was carried by a majority of two hundred and seventy-eight against two hundred and thirty-two.